Kenny7Zhang/brain/README.md

 ### Training

 We use seven brains for training and one brain for testing.
 The batch size is set as 20 and the number of epoch is 200.
+We train our model in GPU for 2-3 hours.

 ### Evaluation
-We compare all the output label with the ground-truth label and calculate the accuracy as our evaluation metric.
+We compare all the output label with the ground-truth label and calculate the precision, recall and fscore as our evaluation metrics.

 ## Results

 ### 1. Baseline
-We define our baseline model as a model that classifies all label into 0.
-It has an average test accuracy of 90%.
+We define our baseline model as a model that classifies all label into 1.
+It has a precision of 0.03, recall of 1 and fscore of 0.058.

 ### 2. 3D patch
 The result of this model is bad.
 The performance is the same as baseline model.
 It means the model can not learn any feature of a patch to determine whether it is edge or not.
 We tried using 3D convolutional layer instead of cutting input data into patches.
 The result is not changed.
 We think it is likely because the size of each patch is too small to learn the features.
 So we increase the kernel size of filters of 3D convolutional layer, but the time and memory consumption are both high.
 It turns out to be a bad model.
 ### 3. Slice by slice
-The test accuracy of the model is 95%, which is higher than baseline.
+Using our model, we detect the surface of one brain for testing.

 We visualized our result.